Bipolar Disorder: Facts, Statistics, and Treatment

 - Inflated self-esteem or a sense of grandiosity

-- Engagement in activities that could be potentially harmful or dangerous (i.e. Speeding, spending excessively)
+- Engagement in activities that could be potentially harmful or dangerous (i.e., Speeding, overspending)

-- Depressed mood for most of the day, almost every day for 2 weeks
+- Depressed mood for most of the day, almost every day for two weeks

 - Loss of interest or pleasure in activities and hobbies previously enjoyed